Workplace Safety Tips: 15 Ways to Keep Employees Safe in 2026

 3. Encourage Reporting of Unsafe Conditions

-4. Adhere to Workplace Safety Rules
+4. Follow Workplace Safety Rules

-5. Regularly Inspect and Maintain Emergency Equipment
+5. Inspect and Maintain Emergency Equipment

 6. Foster a Culture of Safety